Center for Biblical Theology and Eschatology

 - But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."

 This is the Body of Moses.
 The old testament body, the old testament temple, the old testament sacrifices, the old Testament law, etc., are all fulfilled or completed in Christ.
-The law has no more power over the body of Moses because of what Christ did.
-This beautifully illustrated in Romans chapter seven.
+The law has no more power to accuse the body of Moses because of what Christ did.
+This great comfort is also beautifully illustrated in Romans chapter seven.

 - "Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil;